noxdafox/rabbitmq-cloudwatch-exporter/README.md

 # RabbitMQ AWS CloudWatch exporter

-A plugin for exporting the metrics collected by the RabbitMQ Management Plugin to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/).
+A plugin for exporting RabbitMQ logs and metrics collected by the Management Plugin to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/).

 ## Installing